ohrite/slips/code-review.md

 Active listening antipatterns
 -----------------------------
-* Being right (as Listener)
+* Being right (as Reviewer)
-  - using logic or facts to disprove Talker's narrative
+  - using logic or facts to disprove Reviewee's narrative

-* Getting defensive (as Talker)
-  - correcting the narrative or misperceptions
-  - justifying every major plot point
-  - tuning out (physically or mentally)

-* Counter-critiquing (as Talker)
-  * responding to Listener's constructive criticism with criticisms about the Listener
+  * "That's not really what the rails guide says"

-* Generalizing
+* Generalizing (as Reviewer)
-  * making generalizations leads to both Talker and Listener feeling helpless or confused
+  * making generalizations leads to both Reviewee and Reviewer feeling helpless or confused
   * absolute language is a part of this
+  * bad reviewer: "that's not how we really name classes in idiomatic ruby"
+  * good reviewer: "one thing that would make the class easier to find is renaming `Active_snake_case` to `ActiveSnakeCase` instead"

-* Being contemptuous toward your partner
+* Being contemptuous (as Reviewer)
   - attaching permanent negative labels means you can't talk to that person again
   - pathologizing your partner does the same thing

-* Creating the guessing game
+  * bad reviewer: "you're a junior developer, so you wouldn't know this, but ..."
+  * good reviewer: "one thing that's good about ruby is ..."

+* Asking leading questions (as Reviewer)
   - hiding your expectations or needs
   - setting your partner up to fail by making them guess your expectations or needs
+  * bad reviewer: "How can we make this better?"
+  * good reviewer: "How can we make this better?
+I'd go ahead and memoize dingus"

+These sentences can come out of your mouth as a reviewer after feeling like you're done and just want to move on.

+* Getting defensive (as Reviewee)
+  - correcting the narrative or misperceptions
+  - justifying every major plot point
+  - tuning out (physically or mentally)
+  * you are now feeling attacked.  it's good to notice it.  it's time to stand up, walk around and leave the physical space for a while.

+* Counter-critiquing (as Reviewee)
+  * responding to Reviewer's constructive criticism with criticisms about the Reviewer